LeonardoFAbreu/LeonardoFAbreu/README.md

 * 🖥️  See my portfolio at [GitHub](http://github.com/LeonardoFAbreu)
 * ✉️  You can contact me at [leonardofabreu@hotmail.com](mailto:leonardofabreu@hotmail.com)
 * 🧠  I'm learning Computer Science
-* 🤝  I'm open to collaborating on Any project that wants to give an early career web developer a chance.
+* 🤝  I'm open to collaborating on any project that wants to give an early career web developer a chance
-* ⚡  I'm married, father of a boy and a girl, I love rock n' roll and I also enjoy Communication and Marketing
+* ⚡  I'm married, father of a boy and a girl, I love rock 'n' roll and I also enjoy Communication and Marketing

 ### Skills